 The registration of matrimonial home rights

 Matrimonial homes are properties that are used by married couples or civil partners as their primary residence.
-Determining legal rights over to a matrimonial home is often a contentious issue in divorce or separation proceedings.
+Determining legal rights over the matrimonial home is often a contentious issue in divorce or separation proceedings.
 If a spouse is not named as a legal owner of the matrimonial home, it may be prudent to register a notice of their matrimonial home rights against the property.

 Why do I need to register my home rights?